sodadata/soda-core/docs/documentation/sql_metrics.md

 ## Table metrics

-Use **table metrics** to define tests in your Scan YAML file that apply to all data in the table during a scan.
+Use **table metrics** to define tests in your scan YAML file that apply to all data in the table during a scan.

 ![table-metrics](../assets/images/table-metrics.png){:height="440px" width="440px"}